SaxySam/Git_Instructions/README.md

 **To view this file properly, please open it in a Markdown format file viewer, such as [*Obsidian*](https://obsidian.md/).
 An *online Markdown file viewer* can be [found here](https://markdownlivepreview.com/), and an *extension for Visual Studio Code* can be [found here](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced). [*JetBrains Rider*](https://www.jetbrains.com/rider/download/) also has a built-in Markdown previewer similar to the VSCode extension.**

-***Each Markdown viewer has its own quirks and handling methods, and as such you may encounter slight version differences depending on the software you use.***
+***Each Markdown viewer has its own quirks and handling methods, and as such, you may encounter slight version differences depending on the software you use.***

 * **GitHub** and **GitLab** both have built-in Markdown previews for files named "README.md"; however, both use the custom *GitHub Flavoured Markdown* (GFM) variant of the Markdown format, and as such, some links and extra visibility elements may not function correctly.